Rays vs. Cardinals Player Props Betting Odds

 Arenado Stats

-- Arenado hopes to build on a five-game hitting streak in this matchup.
-In his last five games he is hitting .333 with a double, a home run, two walks and two RBI.
+- Arenado will look for his seventh straight game with a hit in this contest.
+In his last 10 games he is batting .231 with two doubles, two home runs, three walks and three RBI.

 Arenado Recent Games